virusme/GUI-Interface-to-Interactive-Brokers-IB-Gateway/README.md

 * Your comments/suggestions are always welcome.
 Send me a message via BitBucket.

+## License

+90% of the source code is from Interactive Brokers.
+Please refer to  [Interactive Brokers](http://www.interactivebrokers.com) for any licensing issues

 Use the application and make it better! :-)